Joanneyoung01/bank-technical-test/README.md

 - As a user
 So that I can add money to my bank account
 I would like to deposit cash into my bank account
+Done

 - As a user
 So that I can use cash to spend